 I also chose to give birth to my first child at Matilda Hospital*.
 I had only been living in Hong Kong about a year when I found out I was pregnant.
 After appointments with three different doctors in town, my husband and I chose a wonderful obstetrician who has admission privileges at Matilda and recommended we book in as soon as possible.
 This seemed strange to me as I was unsure when my little bundle of joy would actually arrive but I heeded the advice after learning how popular and busy this hospital can be.
 There’s no doubt why.

-In the spacious delivery room, a midwife checked us in and kept an eye on my labour progression, suggesting a bath at one point.
+In the spacious delivery room, a midwife checked us in and kept an eye on my labour progression.
+She suggested a bath at one point.
 Both my husband and I were comfortable in the softly lit room.
 Attention to care was done with such consideration by all the staff.
 When it was “go” time, I had my doctor as well as a midwife guiding me through the process.
 I was thankful to have had a straightforward, natural delivery.

-After leaving the delivery room, I was checked in to my room for the next two nights and given two very important items, the help button and the menu.
+After leaving the delivery room, I was checked in to my room for the next two nights.
+They gave me two very important items, the help button and the menu.
 If I had any concerns, any time of day or night, I just had to push the button to call for help.
-The nurses and midwives helped me get the hang of breastfeeding, showed me how to safely bathe my wriggly newborn and provided general support to all of my needs whilst in their care.
+The nurses and midwives helped me get the hang of breastfeeding, showed me how to safely bathe my wriggly newborn.
+She also provided general support to all of my needs whilst in their care.
 When it was breakfast, lunch or dinner time I could select from an amazing menu, abundant with choice, and the food was excellent.
 I didn’t want to leave!

 The staff treated my concerns with care and helped me feel more comfortable stepping into my new role as a mother.